offline171/basicconcealedvacations/basicconcealedvacations-specs.md

 #### Scalability
 - Support for at least 10,000 concurrent users
-- Support for at least 100,000 tasks per user
+- Support for at least 100,000 bookmarks per user

 #### Reliability
 - 99.9% uptime